skip-to-main-content

 Public education

 Public schools and kindergartens are supervised by Emirates Schools Establishment (ESE), which manages student admission and registration.
 The ESE is responsible for issuance and verification of certificates, responding to inquiries and student transfers in public schools and kindergartens.
-Read more
+Visit the ESE's website to learn more about its roles.

 Admission to school